 James Henry James, Stoker 1st Class, D/KX 89604, Royal Navy.
-James was the Son of Joseph Talmace James and Olive James, of Llangwm.
-He served with the Royal Navy, as a Stoker aboard the aircraft carrier HMS Glorious.
+James was born at Margam on 15 November 1917, the son of Joseph Talmage James and Celia Olive James (nee Clatworthy).
+When he was young, his father moved the family moved back to his native Pembrokeshire, to Llangwm Mill.
+James enlisted into the Royal Navy prior to the war and was posted as a Stoker aboard the aircraft carrier HMS Glorious.
 She had originally served as a cruiser during the First World War, and during the 1920’s was converted to an aircraft carrier.
 At the start of the Second World War, Glorious took part in the hunt for the Graf Spee in the Indian Ocean before returning to the Mediterranean, and was recalled in April 1940 to support British operations in Norway.
 While evacuating British aircraft from Norway on 8 June 1941, Glorious was sunk by the German battleships Scharnhorst and Gneisenau with the loss of over 1,200 lives.
 James was among the men lost that day.
-He was 21 years old, and is commemorated on the Plymouth Naval Memorial, Devon.
+The 22-year-old has no known grave and is commemorated on the Plymouth Naval Memorial, Devon.

 Wilfred Martin Thomas, Flight Sergeant (Pilot), 1336180, Royal Air Force Volunteer Reserve.
 Wilfred was the son of William and Mary Jane Thomas, of Hook.
 He enlisted into the Royal Air Force Volunteer Reserve at the outbreak of war, and trained as a Pilot.
 Wilfred was posted to 226 Squadron, which was equipped with the Mitchell Mark II bomber.
 On 25 November 1943, Wilfred was piloting Mitchell II, Serial FL196 J during a raid on a section of the Atlantic Wall at Audinghen, near Calais, France, when it was hit by flak.
 He managed to get the stricken aircraft back over the channel, but it crashed near Dover, killing Wilfred and the three other crewmen.
 Wilfred was 23 years old, and is buried at Hook Gospel Mission Burial Ground.